tc39/notes/meetings/2019-06/june-5.md

 DD: The namespace issue, TODO #1, is of course one that's very important to Chrome.
 And we've been taken totally by surprise by TODO #3; we don't want to agree to include something in the language that would enable synchronous module execution.
 With this many unknowns, it appears by moving this to stage 2 we'd be agreeing to adding "something to do with modules".
 It's really important to be able to say more than that before moving to stage 2.

-MS: Todo 1) and 2) prefix which is namespace, Draft text does not talk about that.
+MLS: Todo 1) and 2) prefix which is namespace, Draft text does not talk about that.
 We can bikeshed over that.
 Don't think it changes things too much.
 Don't think it's a big issue single vs multiple namespace.
 Same with being able to polyfill.
 Because we have a loading mechanism, clearly able to handle import maps with that process.

-MS: Your contention with #3, that was something that was raised.
+MLS: Your contention with #3, that was something that was raised.
 I'm willing to discuss that in Stage 2, but frankly I assumed it would be a different proposal altogether.
 There's bigger issues than simply something like an implementation.
 I don't think it should be a blocker for stage 2.
 I understand and disagree.

 DD: Understand spec text is agnostic and could allow sync imports.
 But saying whether we're going to do sync imports or not is important for stage 2.

-MS: Right but that's in stage 2.
+MLS: Right but that's in stage 2.

-MS: "Purpose" in slide: For Stage 2 precisely describe the syntax and semantics.
+MLS: "Purpose" in slide: For Stage 2 precisely describe the syntax and semantics.
 That's what we want to do, including these three things.

 DD: It's an _entry_ requirement for stage 2 to establish major semantics that we are agreeing to.
 The purpose of stage 2 is not to figure things out and reach agreement; it's to write detailed spec text for what we've already figured out and agreed on.